 When you file for bankruptcy, you can decide to assume or reject the contract or lease.
-If you want to assume it, you may be able to afford the payments in addition to your monthly Chapter 13 plan payment.
-Whether you make the payments through your Chapter 13 bankruptcy or outside of it depending on the rules in your jurisdiction.
+If you want to assume it, you must be able to afford the payments in addition to your monthly Chapter 13 plan payment.
+Whether you make the payments through your Chapter 13 bankruptcy or outside of it depends on the rules in your jurisdiction.
 If you reject the lease you can simply return the property, and any missed payments or penalties will be treated as unsecured debts and wiped out when you receive your discharge.

 If you have codebtors on any of your debts, you list them on Schedule H. While your discharge only eliminates your liability for the debt, you can still protect your cosigners by paying off the obligation through your Chapter 13 plan.
 However, since you can’t choose to pay one creditor over another, fully paying your codebtor’s creditor (especially a general unsecured creditor) could have the effect of requiring you to pay all unsecured creditors in full—a result most bankruptcy filers would find unsatisfactory.
 In most cases, as long as you make timely plan payments to the trustee to pay off the debt, the Chapter 13 codebtor stay will prohibit creditors from going after your cosigners.

 For more information on how the codebtor stay protects your cosigners in Chapter 13 bankruptcy, see Loan Cosigners and Chapter 13 Bankruptcy.

 In Chapter 13 bankruptcy, your monthly budget goes hand in hand with your proposed repayment plan.
 Schedule I is the income component of your budget.
-It is where you list your employment information and amount of income.
+It is where you list your employment information and how much you make each month.
 Follow the instructions on the form to disclose your income from each source on the appropriate line.
 Keep in mind that if you are married but filing for bankruptcy without your spouse, you still have to include your nonfiling spouse’s income on Schedule I.

 For more detailed information on how to fill out Schedule I, see Completing Bankruptcy Schedule I.